 My father entered the picture at the age of 6.
 At first it was just to touch him.
-He wasn’t going to hurt me like the others for he loved me, and I was his little girl.
-He had promised it would be ok.
-But it had to be our secret.
+He wasn’t going to hurt me like the others for he loved me and I was his little girl.
+He had promised it would be ok but it had to be our secret.
 I could tell no one.
 It wasn’t long before he too was sexually abusing me.
-Hurting me in a way far worse than the others for he was my father, he was supposed to protect me, rescue me.
+Hurting me in a way far worse than the others for because he was my father, he was supposed to protect me and rescue me.
 Yet, there he was doing the exact same thing as the others.
 I could not comprehend why this was happening.
 The mind games were far worse than anything I could even imagine.
-He too threatened me that no one would believe me, and if I told I would be taken away and never to see my family again.
+He too threatened that no one would believe me, and if I told I would be taken away, never to see my family again.
 My world was crashing and there was no one to help.

 I was placed in an abusive foster home.
 It was about two weeks when my foster dad approached me.
 He too said it had to be our secret.
 I knew what that meant, stay quiet or lose another family.
 My foster mom was good to me and I really liked her.
 I stayed quiet, for that was what I had learned.